Realdavidking/Network-Design-Topology/README.md

 - <b>Mac OS</b>

-<h2>Program walk-through:</h2>
+<h2>Project walk-through:</h2>

 First I established a Resource Group, and created a network security group (King Security) to protect the virtual network.

+Secondly I used Terminal to generate public SSH Key.

-After that I proceeded to deploy a virtual machine (Jumpbox) to the cloud network.
+Next I proceeded to deploy a virtual machine (Jumpbox) to the cloud network.

-Then I created 2 Virtual Machines (Web 1 & Web 2) to connect to the Jumpbox by SSH.
+After that I created 2 Virtual Machines (Web 1 & Web 2) to connect to the Jumpbox by SSH.